YourOnly-One/content/content/techmagus/kb/ddfon/sns-terminologies.en-ph.markdown

   {{< dt id="dfn-mastodon" >}}Mastodon®{{< /dt >}}
   {{< dd id="dfn-mastodon-01" >}}
-  A [fediverse](#dfn-fediverse) software using the [ActivityPub](#dfn-activitypub) protocol, sometimes mistakenly used to refer to the entire fediverse [mycelium network](#dfn-mycelium-network).
+  A [fediverse](#dfn-fediverse) software using the [ActivityPub](#dfn-activitypub) protocol, incorrectly used to refer to the entire fediverse [mycelium network](#dfn-mycelium-network).
 It is a registered trademark that should only be used within the context of the Mastodon® software.
   {{< /dd >}}

   {{< dt id="dfn-matrix" >}}Matrix{{< /dt >}}